cerner/terra-clinical/packages/terra-clinical-data-grid/docs/README.md

 ## Creating Custom Content

 The various DataGrid containers (column header, section header, cell) support the presentation of custom components.
-However, there are a few rules that must successful component implementation must adhere to.
+However, there are a few rules that a component must adhere to.

 The DataGrid provides a number of styles for mouse/keyboard interaction states (click, hover, selection).
 Custom components should generally render with a transparent background to ensure those default styles bleed through the component.

 The DataGrid will provide a explicitly sized container within which the component will rendered.
 A height and width of `100%` should be set on the component to ensure it fills the area provided to it.

 If there are any mouse/keyboard interactive elements within the component, and the component is rendered inside a selectable DataGrid container (column header, section header, cell), events may propagate in ways that the component is not expecting.
-If necessary, the events originating from those interactive elements could not be propagated to prevent undesired DataGrid interactions.
+Events triggered by those interactive elements should not be propagated to prevent undesired DataGrid interactions.

 Additionally, these interactive elements must include a special data attribute called `data-accessible-data-grid-content`.
 The DataGrid utilizes a custom tabbing implementation to ensure a propper tabbing order, and including that attribute on all interactive elements of custom components will ensure that they are still sensibly keyboard accessible.